shanicesauce/enthusiast/README.md

   ## Usage
   Instructions for use Enthusiast:

-  Sign up, login, browse, post, comment.
+  Sign up, login, browse, post, comment, and email other users!

   ## License
     This application is covered under ISC.
 To read view documentation about this license, please visit the link below.